 7:50 - 8:30 AM - Breakfast

-8:30 AM - 1:00 PM - FIELDWORK with Short Break
+8:30 AM - 1:00 PM - Fieldwork with Short Break

 1:00 PM - 4:00 PM - Lunch & Siesta Break

-4:00 PM - 7:30 PM - WORKSHOPS/LECTURES
+4:00 PM - 7:30 PM - Lectures and Workshops

 8:00 PM - 9:00 PM - Dinner

-Saturday: Guided visit of the Old Town Quarter of Bitola, the city museum and the archaeological site of Heraclea Lyncestis.
+May 30 (Saturday): Guided visit of the Old Town Quarter of Bitola, the city museum and the archaeological site of Heraclea Lyncestis.

-Sunday: Guided visit of Ohrid and the Ohrid Lake (UNESCO World Heritage Site)
+May 31 (Sunday): Guided visit of Ohrid and the Ohrid Lake (UNESCO World Heritage Site)

 Departure After Breakfast.